ManuelaB/Monads/basics.md

 Functors are objects that can implement the map function.
-Common objects are collections, container or single values.
+Examples for objects are collections, container or single values.
 Overall you can say if you can map the object, it is a functor.

 A map is a higher order function.
 This means that it's a function that either takes a function as an argument or returns a function.
 For example you define a List in Scala: